Born in Rome (Italy) in 1966, he is a member of the Italian Order of professional journalists since 1994.

 He was a member of the Programme Committee and the International Advisory Network of the World Conference of Science Journalists that was held in Helsinki, Finland, in 2013.
 He contributed to the EUSJA workshop on statistics, investigative science journalism and narrative writing and was among the panelists in a panel on uncertainty produced by Sense About Science.

-Starting in July 2013 he started consulting for UNESCO on a project to establish a School of Science Journalism and Communications in South East Europe.
+Since 2013 he has been consulting for UNESCO on a project to establish a School of Science Journalism and Communications in South East Europe, coordinating the first edition held in Belgrade (Serbia) in October 2013.

 Memberships in professional organizations

-In addition to being the President of Science Writers in Italy, he is associate member of the board of the European Union of Science Journalists’ Associations (EUSJA) , and a member of:
+In addition to being the President of Science Writers in Italy, he is a member of:

 - The Italian Order of professional journalists, since 1994.